Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah.

-Or like a silly mistake they've made.
+Or like a silly mistake they've made

-I think you're going to be really good at that, Jess.
+I think you're going to be really good at that, Jess

-So I reckon Dave, you give it the place.
+So I reckon Dave you give it the place

-I'll give the name.
+I'll give the name, Jess gives the whoopsie

-Okay, no key.
+Okay, no key

-I'd like to, first of all, get my list ready.
+I'd like to first of all

-Okay, how about I do the place you do the name?
+Okay, how about I do the place you do the name

-Well, I'd like to firstly thank from address,
+Well, I'd like to firstly thank

-I can only assume, from deep within the fortress of the moles.
+from deep within the fortress of the moles.

 I'd like to thank, I'd just have a bit of a run up here.

-Blue Fox 17 Barrera, Fox Belt, P-H-X, maybe, Blue Fix 17.
+Blue Fox 17 Barrera, Foxx maybe, Blue Fix 17.

 Blue Phoenix, I think sometimes that's sure.

-Oh, yeah, that's pretty good.
+Oh yeah, that's pretty good.

-Blue Phoenix 17, Barreira.
+Blue Phoenix 17 Barrera.

 The whoopsie they made is a waiter put down their meal for them and said,

-And they said, you too.
+enjoy your meal, and they said, you too.

 Oh, no.

-They ended up dining and dashing just to get away from that.
+just to get away from that.

-I was going to say, they had to kill the waiter.
+they had to kill the waiter.

 Yeah.